azurebigcompute/BigComputeLabs/CycleCloud/README.md

     az group create --name "CycleCloudIntroTraining" --location "West Europe"

+Create a storage account in the region of your choice.

+    az storage account create --name "{STORAGE-NAME}" --group "{RESOURCE-GROUP}" --location "{REGION}" --sku "Standard_LRS"

+For example, you could use "CycleCloudStorageAccount" as the storage name and western Europe as the region:

+    az storage account create --name "CycleCloudStorageAccount" --group "CycleCloudIntroTraining" --location "West Europe" --sku "Standard_LRS"

 ### 3.3 Setup Networking

 Build the Virtual Network and subnets.
 By default, the vnet is named **cyclevnet**: